dblandin/carmenwinant.com/content/exhibitions/a-melon-a-pineapple-an-olive-tree-an-emerald-and-a-fox-in-the-snow.md

 - title: a melon, a pineapple, an olive tree, an emerald, and a fox in the snow
   image: "/content/assets/Orlando6.jpg"
   description: ''
-- image: ''
-  description: ''
-  title: A melon, a pineapple, an olive tree, an emerald, and a fox in the snow
 featured: true
 solo: false